PradeepRajan88/PrivateInvestigator/README.md

 ## Overview

 This is a plain Java solution written and tested with Java 17.
-Prior versions should word as well, but are not tested.
+Prior versions should work as well, but are not tested.
 Maven is used to build the project, but there are no dependencies at this time.

 ## How to run

 Build the source with Maven.
 Paste your input data in [inputFile.txt](inputFile.txt) in the root directory.
 Run [Main.java](src%2Fmain%2Fjava%2Fcom%2FcodingChallenge%2FPrivateInvestigator%2FMain.java) as a Java application. output will be written to [outputFile.txt](outputFile.txt) (also printed to the console).

+## Order of similar sentence groups
+The requirement does not specify how to order the similar sentence groups in the output.
+The order of this solution's output is different from the sample given in the requirement, but I am assuming that it is fine, as long as the output is accurate.

+## Accuracy
+This solution produced accurate results in my testing with large and small datasets with sentence kind of similar to the given sample.
+If I had more time, I would test more extreme scenarios.

 ## Time Complexity

-The algorithm compares each unique string with every other unique string with a nested for loop which results in a time complexity of
+The algorithm compares each unique string with every other unique string with a nested for loop with j = i + 1 which results in a time complexity of
-O(n * n-1)/2.
+O(n*(n-1)/2), where n is the number of unique strings.
 This is effectively quadratic O(n^2).
-My intuition is that this cannot be further reduced (unless we make assumptions about the structure of the strings).
+My intuition is that this cannot be reduced further because we have to compare each string with each of the other strings at least once (unless we make assumptions about the structure of the strings).

 However, Since people follow routines, it is logical to assume that the same event happens repeatedly.
 For example, "Naomi is getting into the car" can happen again and again at different timestamps.
 In that case, we only need to consider it once in our comparison algorithm (provided we map the occurrences of that string in the input for creating the output data).
-This optimization is done with the SimilarityLogic.sameEventIndexesMap() method. if we assume that elimination repetitions reduces n to log(n), our time complexity becomes O(log(n)^2)
+This optimization is done with the SimilarityLogic.sameEventIndexesMap() method. if we assume that this elimination of repetitions reduces n to log(n), our time complexity becomes O(log(n)^2)

 inside the nested for loop, the operation is a fail-fast string to string comparison, which can be considered constant time because the length of the strings is limited.
-We are actually doing a fail-fast word-word comparison, which is faster than character to character comparison because in a typical case we won't need to look at every character, and spaces are removed.
+We are actually doing a fail-fast word-word comparison, which is faster than a full character-character comparison because in a typical fail case we won't need to look at every character, and spaces are removed.

 ## Space Complexity